msg-systems/WPF-GUI-Localizer/Docs/documentation.md

 This Use Case is recommended if you
 * Are unsure whether to keep the library or not and want to minimize time lost due to code rewriting.
-* Plan on exchanging the translations regularly or at all for example through E-mail.
+* Plan on exchanging the translations regularly or at all e.g. through E-mail.
 * Have translations for some / all Texts used in the GUI as an Excel sheet.

 #### Distinction